bcostaaa01/mancala-react/README.md

 - React.js - used to render the UI
 - React-Draggable - used to make the stones components draggable

+## Running the project

+This project can be accessed at https://bcostaaa01.github.io/mancala-final

 Side note: The project is still in progress/phase of improvements 🖌️